How it Works¶

 | 3 | Built-in + Project | Built-in prefix tables, then project classify: entries |

-First match wins.
+trust_project_config: true is set globally.
 If nothing matches → unknown.

-Flag classifiers¶
+Built-in classifiers¶

 | Command | Logic |